USEPA Grant Application Process

 2) Rockford Public Library Main Branch, second floor and

 The following is a brief overview of these projects:

 The environmental cleanup project is asbestos removal in the original structure.
 This project is tentatively scheduled for the fall of 2017.

 The following are links to the details of this project.
 The asbestos survey is included.

 Barber Colman (now known as Colman Village) Soil Cleanup:

 The City Council has approved the final soil cleanup at Barber Colman using the supplemental revolving loan fund.
-This project is being further defined using confirmation sampling.
-This project is anticipated to be underway during May of 2017.
+This project was further defined using confirmation sampling,and the final Remedial Action Plan has been submitted to the Illinois EPA.
+This project is anticipated to be underway during May of 2018.